tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

     Note the `sha256` hash value as you will need it when joining the worker nodes to the cluster.

-3. Make sure you follow the below steps to setup `kubectl` and take note/save of the `kubeadm join ` coomand that was provided.
+3. Make sure you follow the below steps to setup `kubectl` and take note/save of the `kubeadm join` command that was provided.

     ```bash
     mkdir -p $HOME/.kube